 - A copy of the Emergency Care Plan.

 - Epinephrine for both of our kids.
-Our kids do have different dosage sizes so we store them in different colored cases.
+Our kids do have different dosage sizes so we store them in different colored cases so that it is easy to tell them apart.
 We love the cases from Allermates.

 - Antihistamine with appropriate dose amounts clearly labeled.